Cryotherapy for prostate cancer

 You might have an MRI Open a glossary item or PET scan Open a glossary item before the treatment.
 This is to find the exact position of the cancer.
 It helps doctors plan your treatment.

 You usually need to stop eating for 6 hours before the procedure but can still drink fluids.
-You stop drinking 4 hours beforehand.
+Your healthcare team will tell you when to stop drinking beforehand.

 You change into a hospital gown before the procedure.